Benjamel/Portfolio/README.md

 ## Description

-My first attempt on a portfolio to showcase my previous work.
+My portfolio to showcase my previous work.
 Some brief information about me and the option to check out my linkedin and github which is linked through the page.

 - Showcasing previous work thorugh a carousell
 - Updates coming..